Marking 8th Year Of Syria Conflict, UN Agencies Join Call For Peace, Safe Aid Delivery

 Since the conflict started, food prices have soared beyond the reach of many.
 Bread is now eight times more expensive compared to pre-crisis times.
 Today, a shocking seven in ten Syrians live in extreme poverty.

-In 2017, UN-led humanitarian convoys reached 820,200 people inside Syria, according to UN relief agencies.
 "We are humans.
 We are civilians.
 We do not deserve this.
 My children are hungry and have no food to eat," a resident in Eastern Ghouta said during a rare delivery of humanitarian aid in February rare because the fighting hardly ever lets up long enough for humanitarian convoys to reach the besieged enclave.

 The World Health Organization (WHO) also renewed its call for the protection of health workers and for immediate access to besieged populations.
 "This health tragedy must come to an end," WHO Director-General Tedros Adhanom Ghebreyesus, said.